All Episodes

 Here we are already at the middle of the week.

-Telephone number 800 282-2882 and the email address is Rush at EIBNet.com.
+Telephone number 800-282-2882 and the email address is rush at EIBnet.com.

 Well, lots going on here today.

-Uh here's just to give you a little rundown of some of the things we're going to be discussing.
+Just to give you a little rundown of some of the things we're going to be discussing.

 But the drive-by media is rejoicing today that they are aimed at me.

-Uh and uh this is all about how the media is excited.
+And this is all about how the media is excited.

-Now the media is excited because the President of the United States has taken me on.
+Now, the media is excited because the President of the United States has taken me on.

-Uh and the media is just having a field day with the New York Times.
+And the media is just having a field day with the New York Times.

-This is what McCain did, constantly attacking Bush and his own party uh in order to get fawning press coverage.
+This is what McCain did, constantly attacking Bush and his own party in order to get fawning press coverage.

 Of course, that's dried up now that McCain is seeking the Republican presidential nomination.

-And uh and McCain said, Look, anyone, anybody says we shouldn't pass this.
+And McCain said, look, anyone, anybody says we shouldn't pass this, I would ask for their proposal.

 What's your idea?